Artificial Intelligence and the Fashion Industry

 Under visual garment representation, the clothes matching app should be able to extract the images of desired outfits.
 Garments can be described by their unique features including shape, print, color, and fabric.
 The app would require computer vision techniques to recognize color, shape, and print.

-Computer vision techniques automatically recognize color in a Red, Green and Blue model which it converts into a Hue, Saturation, and Intense model.
+Computer vision techniques automatically recognize color in a Red, Green, and Blue model which it converts into a Hue, Saturation, and Intense model.
 The same goes for shape as these techniques can extract the outline of the garment.
 In addition to this, the print is detected under the loudness of the garment (the frequency in color changes and locality).

 The fabric would require a more specialized AI method as even human beings struggle to identify all fabrics online by sight alone.
 Stylistic semantic correlations would come in handy.
 They would entail having a system that relates certain attributes to certain fabrics to make a prediction.
-For example, casual T-shirts would be related to cotton fabric, formal dinner dress - to silk and so on.
+For example, casual T-shirts would be related to cotton fabric, formal dinner dress – to silk, and so on.

 Next, this clothes matcher would require the ability to model human stylist behavior.
 Once the garment has been located, there would be a need for computational styling.

-Thus, as a user, keying in words “garment with a soft feel on a summer evening” into the application will automatically let artificial intelligence guess your preferred garment fabric and color.
+Thus, as a user, keying in the words “garment with a soft feel on a summer evening” into the application will automatically let artificial intelligence guess your preferred garment fabric and color.

 The Bayesian network would be used to model a human stylist’s trend proposals.
-Based on knowledge of the past and current trend, the Bayesian network would be able to classify trends into binary target values which will then be proposed (or not) based on the probability of their reoccurrence.
+Based on the knowledge of the past and current trend, the Bayesian network would be able to classify trends into binary target values which will then be proposed (or not) based on the probability of their reoccurrence.